Your doctor has prescribed NUCALA for you.

 - You may receive a call from a specialty pharmacy requesting additional information to process your prescription.

-- Call Gateway to NUCALA to see if you are eligible for the $0 Co-pay Program.
+- If enrolled, call Gateway to NUCALA to see if you are eligible for the $0 Co-pay Program.

 - Return any calls you might receive regarding your prescription as soon as you can.

-- Confirm your appointment, and be sure to set a reminder in your phone or write down your appointment date to keep your treatment on track.
+- Be sure to set a reminder in your phone or write down the date of your next dose or appointment to keep your treatment on track.

 If you have any questions about NUCALA, call the MyNUCALA Nurse Support Line at 844‐4‐NUCALA or contact your doctor's office.